Categories

 Of course, the amount you can access will depend on your circumstances and financial position.

-Refurbishment bridging loans come with flexible interest payments
+Refurbishment bridging finance comes with flexible interest payments

-Regulated bridging loans typically come with the option to 'roll up' the interest you pay at the end of the loan term instead of monthly.
+Regulated bridging finance typically comes with the option to 'roll up' the interest you pay at the end of the loan term instead of monthly.

 The ability to roll-up interest for the end of the loan could be attractive, as it could minimise the amount you have to pay each month, and you could have more capital available for your development.